-The dental practitioner workforce data is part of the NHWDS: allied health practitioners 2014.
+The dental practitioner workforce data are part of the NHWDS: allied health practitioners 2016.
 The dental practitioner workforce is comprised of 5 types of practitioners: dentists, dental hygienists, dental prosthetists, dental therapists and oral health therapists.
 Dental practitioners may register in more than 1 practitioner type, resulting in double counting of practitioners.
 For the purposes of this indicator, data for the dental practitioner workforce is for dentists only-the other practitioner types are excluded.

-Indicator data reported for allied health practitioners are comparable between 2013 and 2014.
-The same professions were included in both years.
-And, data for both years do not include dental practitioners which are reported separately.
+Indicator data reported for allied health practitioners are comparable from 2013 to 2016.
+The same professions are included in all years.
+And, data for these years will not include dental practitioners which are reported separately.
 However, indicator data for allied health practitioners are not comparable between 2012 and 2013.
 Due to transitional arrangements with the migration of data from state and territory-based systems to NRAS, in 2012, many medical radiation practitioners in Queensland, Western Australia and Tasmania were not required to renew their registrations and, as a result did not complete a workforce survey.
 As a consequence, data for Queensland, Western Australia and Tasmania for this profession are excluded from the indicator data for allied health practitioners.